-The investment in the QHeat affiliated company is part of AEP's strategy.
+The investment in the affiliate company QHeat is part of the company's strategy.
 QHeat's operations are based on geothermal heat wells that utilise the heat energy stored in the earth.
 The wells can also be used as heat storages, which can be used to level out seasonal fluctuations in the site's energy requirement.
-In 2022, AEP produced approximately 116 GWh of energy for its customers.